-6 Considering its purpose, the fundamental principles of indexing are-
+6. Considering its purpose, the fundamental principles of indexing are-

-- (a) that every point noticed in the 'collection,'- whether in the correspondence or in the 'notes,' --which is likely to prove useful in disposing of references, shall be indexed; - (b) that the points shall be indexed under appropriate and recognised heads ; - (c) that the heads shall be arranged in alphabetical order; - (d) that the points shall be expressed in clear and concise terms; and - (e) that each entry shall contain an indication of the 'collection,' where the point indexed is to be found.
+- (b) that the points shall be indexed under appropriate and recognised heads ; - (c) that the heads shall be arranged in alphabetical order; - (d) that the points shall be expressed in clear and concise terms; and - (e) that each entry shall contain an indication of the 'collection,' where the point indexed is to be found.

-7. Indexing may therefore be said to involve three main operations, viz :--
+7. Indexing may therefore be said to involve three main operations, viz .:--